erichoracek/MSCollectionViewCalendarLayout/README.md

 ## Collection View Elements

-`MSCollectionViewCalendarLayout` has eight different elements that you should register `UICollectionReusableView` or `UICollectionViewCell` classes for.
-They are as follows:
+`MSCollectionViewCalendarLayout` has nine different elements that you should register `UICollectionReusableView` and `UICollectionViewCell` classes for.
+They are:

 * **Event Cell** (`UICollectionViewCell`) – Represents your events.
 * **Day Column Header** (`UICollectionReusableView`) – Contains the day text, top aligned.